Saturday, July 28, 2012

 Things I learned from an 8 year old

-Nicholas went from the time of his life to a very sad young man in moments.
+Nicholas went from the time of his life to total despair in about three seconds.

 Him: No. I have to get to Montreal!

-Me: Yes we all do, even the pilot.
-We will just be later than planned.
+Me: Yes, we all do — even the pilot.
+We’ll just be a bit later.

-Him: Yes but I need to get there now.
-My grandparents are waiting for me.
+Him: But my grandparents are waiting for me.

-Him: They only have an old fashioned phone, so they can't bring it with them.
+Him: They only have an old-fashioned phone.
+They can’t bring it with them.

-Me: Well if you need dinner we can arrange that.
+Me: Well, if you need dinner, I’m sure we can fix that.

-Him: And I need to be in bed by 8 or I can never get to sleep for days!
-(Because if you miss your bedtime apparently the punishment is extreme sleep deprivation?)
+Him: And I need to be in bed by eight or I can’t sleep for days!

 Him: And we paid for a direct flight, not one that lands in Toronto.

-Him: You know if the ceiling fell down right now it would fall on your head not mine, and all the stuff is up there so it might all fall down on you.
+Him: You know, if the ceiling fell down right now, it would fall on your head, not mine.

-Him: You know what happens if the plane goes into the tornado?
-We will get swept up in it and land in Montreal
+Him: If the plane goes into the tornado, we’ll get swept up and land in Montreal!

 Him: You know which airline is never safe to fly on?